YUVRAJRANA10/react-mini-projects/README.md

 # React Mini Projects 🚀

-A collection of React mini projects to practice and showcase different React concepts and patterns.
+A collection of React mini projects to practice and showcase different React concepts and patterns used by me.

 ## Projects